sondelll/sondelll/README.md

 # Greetings
-My name is Lukas Sondell but I'm often simply referred to as Sondelll.
+My name is Lukas Sondell, often referred to as Sondelll.

 ## Currently working on:
 - [x] My degree 👨‍🎓